sourcefuse/loopback4-microservice-catalog/services/reporting-service/README.md

 ### Reporting Service Component

-The Reporting Service Component, part of the ARC microservices suite, is a versatile and robust solution designed for data ingestion, processing, and reporting.
-This component serves two primary functions:
+The Reporting Service Component, part of the ARC microservices suite, is a versatile and robust solution designed for data ingestion, processing, and reporting.This component serves two primary functions:

 #### 1. Data Ingestion and Processing